 Tax Treatment of Dividend Income

-- Dividend-paying investments may help manage your portfolio.
+- Dividend-paying investments may help meet your portfolio needs.

 - Dividend income and its tax implications are important to you as an investor.

 Investors tend to find some dividend-paying stocks and mutual funds attractive because their total return includes both the dividend and any market price appreciation.
 Considering taxes and dividend income, seasoned investors have learned the special qualified dividend treatment may increase their after-tax return when compared to nonqualified dividends.

 For those investors whose income exceeds certain thresholds, they will need to keep an eye on the additional 3.8% Medicare surcharge.
 Under current legislation, single taxpayers with a Modified Adjusted Gross Income (MAGI) of $200,000 and married couples with an MAGI in excess of $250,000 are subject to an additional 3.8% Medicare surcharge on net investment income (which includes all taxable dividends).

 For tax purposes, it’s important to know dividends are considered either “qualified” or “nonqualified.”
 Qualified dividends are: